 - Schedule a follow-up meeting with your boss to discuss the request.

 The Collegial Connections program is a short-term opportunity designed to facilitate engagement between experienced professionals with 6+ years of professional experience and graduate students/new professionals during the Diversity Abroad Annual Conference.
 Diversity Abroad will provide suggestions for connecting prior to the annual event as well as onsite.
-Attendees will have an opportunity to sign up through the registration system.
+Attendees will have an opportunity to sign up through the registration system through the end of Early Bird Registration period.